Violet-R4iN/l298n-arduino-library/README.md

-# movecore an custom arduino library for controlling motor with l928n driver
+# Program for controlling hockey robot from pc with Bluetooth connection  with  An custom Arduino library used to control robot motor using l298n motor driver